 A spokesthug for Hampshire Police confirmed the arrest.

 Vietnam has tabled a draft bill to introduce age ratings for movies.
-The idea has been knocking round government circles since 2008 but now looks set to be implemented soon.
+The idea has been knocking round government circles since 2008 but now looks set to be

 There would be four age ratings for movies screened in the country: